-Why is Corned Beef & Cabbage More Popular than Department Stores?
+Why is Corned Beef & Cabbage More Popular than America's Favorite Department Store?

 I Hate Corned Beef and Cabbage.

 I'm sure that some cardinal sin, me being Irish and all, but I just can't help it.

 Leave it to the Irish to take a perfectly good piece of meat, throw in lettuces less tasty cousin, and boil the hell out of it until it resembles shoe leather, then slap it on a plate with some effervescent bread.

 Now I'm only teasing my Irish kin.
 While I'm not too fond of corned beef and cabbage, the meal holds an important place in mine and many Irish family's St. Patrick's Day Traditions.
 The meal itself was born of the abject poverty most Irish Americans lived in when they first emigrated to this country.
 Too poor to afford bacon for the traditional St. Pat's feast, the emigres settled for the least expensive cut of meat, the beef brisket, and the least expensive vegetable, the cabbage.

 While it may be tradition alone that keeps corned beef and cabbage on our tables every March 17th, there are still millions of home chefs searching for the best corned beef and cabbage recipes online.

 Perhaps they are trying to make the most out of a dismal situation.

 The top corned beef and cabbage recipe on allrecipes.com has around thirteen hundred reviews and a five-star rating.
 Compare that to my local department store: 800 reviews and a 4.1-star rating.

 Now before you call me silly for comparing recipes and retailers, I'll have you know that I spent far too long researching this article, and in that research, I found an unmistakable trend.